RuPaul's Drag Race UK: Series 4–8 (2022–2026): BBC Three

 The sixth series was announced in September 2023 via the official Twitter account, with filming beginning in January 2024.
 In August 2024, it was announced that the show would return in September, with the series being commissioned for 12 episodes unlike the 10 episodes the previous five series had been commissioned for.
 Later that month, the BBC revealed the promotional poster for the series featuring RuPaul, as well as the list of guest judges, which included AJ Odudu, Alison Goldfrapp, Amanda Holden, Beverley Knight, Claire Richards, Mabel, Siobhán McSweeney and Simon Le Bon, as well as Kristen McMenamy, who served as a guest judge on the first episode of the previous series.
 Alexandra Burke, who served as a guest judge during the fifth series, was also announced to return as a vocal coach for the sixth series, as well as Claudimar Neto returning as a choreographer.
 Girls Aloud and The Saturdays dancer, former S Club 8 member Aaron Renfree was revealed to have a guest position within the series, helping the queens during a girl-group challenge.
 Kyran Thrax, La Voix, Marmalade and Rileasa Slaves made the finale on 28 November 2024, with Kyran Thrax winning the competition.
 In October 2024, the show was renewed for a seventh series.

 On 5 January 2025, it was reported that the first winner of RuPaul's Drag Race UK, The Vivienne, had died at the age of 32.
 The Vivienne's publicist released the following statement: "It is with immense sadness that we let you know our beloved James Lee Williams - The Vivienne, has passed this weekend.
 James was an incredibly loved, warm-hearted and amazing person.
 Their family are heartbroken at the loss of their son, brother and uncle.
 They are so proud of the wonderful things James achieved in their life and career.
 We will not be releasing any further details.
 We please ask that James's family are given the time and privacy they now need to process and grieve."
 The death of The Vivienne marks the first winner of the Drag Race franchise to pass away.

+In September 2025, it was announced that the BBC would renew for the show for the eighth series, and applications for the series were accepted until 17 October.
+It was announced on 30 July 2026, the 12 competing contestants of the eight series would be revealed on the 11 August, revealing the show would run for ten episodes across ten weeks.

+Future (2027–onwards): BBC Cancellation, Move to WOW Presents Plus & All Stars

+On 9 September 2026, the BBC announced that it would end its involvement in RuPaul's Drag Race UK after the eighth series due to "significant financial pressures," with World of Wonder continuing the show on its WOW Presents Plus platform.
+On the same day, World of Wonder announced its intention to launch an All Stars series of RuPaul's Drag Race UK in autumn 2027.